 (Khadija) van der Straaten

 Khadija van der Straaten is Assistant Professor researching International Business and Sustainability at Rotterdam School of Management, Erasmus University.
-Her main research topics include gender and inequality in multinational enterprises and their value chains.
-Her research has been published in the peer-reviewed scientific journals Journal of International Business and Critical Perspectives on International Business and has been featured on the World Economic Forum Agenda.
-She is associate member of the John H Dunning Centre for International Business at Henley Business School, UK.
+Her main research topics include gender and inequality in multinational enterprises and their global value chains.
+Her research has been published in the peer-reviewed scientific journals Journal of International Business Studies and Critical Perspectives on International Business.
+Her research has been featured on the World Economic Forum Agenda, as well as in the Dutch media (including NRC and BNR)In her empirical research, she uses both quantitative and configurational analysis.

 Publications